Skip to content

 nameYesModel identifier, used in depends_on references

-depends_onNoList of upstream model names (determines execution order)
+depends_onNoList of upstream model names (execution order)

-targetYesOutput table: { catalog, schema, table }
+[target]YesOutput table: { catalog, schema, table }

-sourcesNoInput tables (for documentation and validation)
+[[sources]]NoInput tables (for documentation and lineage)

-strategy = "incremental"
+type = "incremental"

 timestamp_column = "updated_at"

-strategy = "merge"
+type = "merge"

 unique_key = ["customer_id"]

-update_columns = ["customer_name", "email", "updated_at"] # optional, defaults to all
+update_columns = ["name", "email", "updated_at"] # optional, defaults to all non-key columns

 models/fct_orders.toml